Analysis configuration¶

 - Very strict matching

-- Minimizes false positives but may no find too many extra components
+- Minimizes false positives but may not find many extra components

 - Use when: Accuracy is critical and you prefer fewer, higher-confidence detections